 - 1/2 cup heavy cream

-- To make the panna cotta: In a small bowl, pour 2 tablespoons of water over the gelatin.
-Set aside while you prepare the remaining ingredients.
+- In a small dish, combine 2 tablespoons of water and the gelatin.
+Set aside to soak until dissolved.

-- Slice the vanilla bean in half.
-Scrape the seeds into a medium saucepan and add in the empty pods.
-Add in the mint sugar, milk, and cream.
-Place over medium-low heat and cook, stirring continuously and muddling the mint, until the mixture almost comes to a simmer.
-Remove from heat and allow to rest for 10 minutes, no longer.
+- Halve the vanilla bean lengthwise and scrape the seeds into a saucepan.
+Add the mint, sugar, milk, and cream.
+Bring almost to a simmer over low heat, stirring continuously and muddling the mint.
+Remove the mixture from the heat and allow it rest for about 10 minutes, but not longer.